 The chart resolution of a chart appears next to the title of the chart in the Chart Builder or on the dashboard that contains the chart.
 To increase or decrease the chart resolution of a chart, use the chart resolution selector at the top of the chart or dashboard.
 To learn more, see Chart display resolution.

 A chart can contain multiple plots, each of which represents a different metric time series (MTS).
 Each MTS can have its own resolution.
 Observability Cloud chooses one resolution per chart, and for multiple plots the chart uses the coarsest resolution.
 Using this resolution lines up data points to facilitate plots and computations.

-For example, metrics from AWS CloudWatch typically have a one-minute or five-minute resolution, while metrics reported using the SignalFx Smart Agent or the Splunk Distribution of OpenTelemetry Collector typically have a 10-second resolution.
-If a single chart has one plot that contains AWS CloudWatch metrics (five-minute resolution) and another plot that contains Smart Agent or OpenTelemetry Collector metrics, the chart resolution is always five minutes or more.
+For example, metrics from AWS CloudWatch typically have a one-minute or five-minute resolution, while metrics reported using the Splunk Distribution of OpenTelemetry Collector or SignalFx Smart Agent typically have a 10-second resolution.
+If a single chart has one plot that contains AWS CloudWatch metrics (five-minute resolution) and another plot that contains OpenTelemetry Collector or Smart Agent metrics, the chart resolution is always five minutes or more.

 Minimum chart resolution 🔗

 On the Chart Options tab, you can select a minimum resolution for a chart.
 The following list shows you the options and, in parentheses, the appearance of the option in the UI: